-If you have ReadPlease speech synthesis software installed, available from
+If you have ReadPlease speech synthesis software installed, available

 then click on the title below for a spoken rendition